konekoya/weather-forecaster/README.md

 # Weather forecaster

-A simple app that fetches weather data from [Taiwan Center Weather Bureau](https://www.cwb.gov.tw/V8/C/) and send the weather forecast to a LINE chat
+A simple app that fetches weather data from [Taiwan Center Weather Bureau](https://www.cwb.gov.tw/V8/C/) and send the weather forecast to a [LINE](https://notify-bot.line.me/en/) chat via [IFFF](https://ifttt.com/explore).
+The project is currently run on a [scheduled cron](https://github.com/konekoya/weather-forecaster/actions) by GitHub Actions

 ### Usage